 The standard tree clearance width for the construction of a forest road is 15 metres.
-A felling licence is necessary if trees are to be removed for the construction of a road.

 Proper design will ensure that a long-lasting harvesting road is produced.
 Impediments such as rock outcrop, aquatic zones and man-made obstacles -for instance ESB wires and gas pipelines- will influence the route of the road.
 Design methods will depend on the soil type present.
 Peat sites usually require building on top while a mineral-based soil may be dug out.

-Roadside drains and a degree of camber on the road will improve the overall drainage and the control of runoff water and therefore reduce erosion.
+Roadside drains and a degree of camber on the road will improve the overall drainage and the control of run-off water and therefore reduce erosion.
 The design of a forest road is dependent on the intended use.

 A bellmouth entrance may be the only requirement on some smaller roadside sites while additional roads and turning areas may be necessary on larger sites.

 Construction works should be carried out by competent and experienced contractors.
-Where possible, road construction should be, carried out in the spring and summer to minimize site disturbance.
+Where possible, road construction should be carried out in the spring and summer to minimize site disturbance.
 The availability of roading material e.g. stone or gravel on farm will reduce costs.
 If a road is constructed well in advance of use and allowed to settle, there is less risk of deterioration.